smetj/wishbone/docs/wishbone module.rst

 ------------

 Modules are isolated blocks of code (greenlets) each with their own specific functionality.
-They are created by having a class inherit :py:class:`wishbone.Actor` as a baseclass.
+They are created by inheriting :py:class:`wishbone.Actor` as a baseclass.
 Modules cannot (and are not supposed to) directly invoke each others functionality.
 Their only means of interaction is by passing events to each other's :py:class:`wishbone.Queue` queues.
-Modules typically have, but are not limited to, an inbox, outbox, successful and failed queue.
+Modules typically have, but are not limited to, an **inbox, outbox, successful** and **failed** queue.

-A module's queues always live inside a :py:class:`wishbone.QueuePool` which, besides offering some convenience functions, is nothing more than a container to centralize all the module's queues.
-Typically, modules consume the events entering the *inbox* queue and apply to them to some method.
-Registering some module's method to consume all events of a queue is done using :py:class:`wishbone.Actor.registerConsumer`.
-This registered method is then responsible to submit the event to another queue of choice, typically but not necessarily *outbox*.
+A module's queues always live inside :py:class:`wishbone.QueuePool` which, besides offering some convenience functions, is nothing more than a container to centralize all the module's queues.
+Typically, modules consume the events entering the *inbox* queue and apply to them to some pre-registered method.
+Registering a method to consume all events of a queue is done using :py:class:`wishbone.Actor.registerConsumer`.
+The registered method is then responsible to submit the event to another queue of choice, typically but not necessarily *outbox*.